A Trip Towards Fairness: Bias and De-Biasing in Large Language Models: Method and Data

-\paragraph{GLUE} The GLUE benchmark \cite{wang-etal-2018-glue} is largely used to assess the capabilities of NLP models.
-It was previously noted that debiasing methods tend to degrade model performance in downstream tasks \cite{joniak-aizawa-2022-gender}.
+The GLUE benchmark \cite{wang-etal-2018-glue} is largely used to assess the capabilities of NLP models mainly based on large language models.
+Using NLP tasks in combination with debiasing techniques is extremely important as it has been previously noted that debiasing methods tend to degrade model performance in downstream tasks \cite{joniak-aizawa-2022-gender}.
 We use GLUE to demonstrate that the debiasing technique we introduce does not negatively affect downstream performance.

 Hence, we choose a subset of GLUE tasks and show how the proposed model, \textit{Debias} LLaMA (see Table \ref{tab:acc}), performs well but at the same time has higher fairness.
+The selected tasks cover three classes of problems: Natural Language Inference, Similarity\&Paraphrase, and Single Sentence.
+For Natural Language Inference, we used Multigenre NLI (MNLI) \citep{williams-etal-2018-broad}, Question NLI (QNLI) \citep{wang-etal-2018-glue}, Recognizing Textual Entailment (RTE) \citep{DBLP:conf/tac/BentivogliMDDG09}, and Winograd NLI (WNLI) \citep{10.5555/3031843.3031909}.
+For Similarity\&Paraphrase, we used the Microsoft Research Paraphrase Corpus (MRPC) \citep{dolan-brockett-2005-automatically}, the Semantic Textual Similarity Benchmark (STS-B) \citep{cer-etal-2017-semeval}, and Quora Question Pairs (QQP) \citep{Sharma2019NaturalLU}; sentiment classification - Stanford Sentiment Treebank (SST-2) \citep{socher-etal-2013-recursive}.
+Finally, for Single Sentence, we used the corpus of linguistic acceptability (CoLA) \citep{warstadt-etal-2019-neural}.